LittleLightCz/Rojo/README.md

 ```

 ## Performance tuning
-Since **Rojo.of()** and all other **plain-matching** methods always create a new Pattern instance inside, it might be expensive if you want to do the matching with the same regexp on a large amount of different input Strings.
+Since **Rojo.of()** and all other **plain-matching** methods always create a new Pattern instance inside, it might be expensive if you want to do the matching with the same regex on a large amount of different input Strings.
 For this purpose you may want to store the matcher and re-use it.
 For POJO matching, you can just store the **RojoBeanMatcher** instance returned by **Rojo.of()**, so this code:
 ```java
 SimpleBean bean = Rojo.of(SimpleBean.class)
                     .match(input).get();